vkoves/carpe/CONTRIBUTING.md

 	when you found the bug, which should include version numbers.
 	- **Give a bug priority** - at the end of the issue specify a priority for the bug and why you believe it is that priority.
 If you are unsure of a bug priority, ask for a second opinion.
 See the following bug priorities section
+	- **Label the bug** - apply any relevant label to the bug via GitHub issue labels, so that it can easily be found by team members working on specific sets of bugs.
+In particular, make sure to label a bug as "development" or "release-candidate".
+Bugs not marked as development or release-candidate are assumed to be on production.

 #### Bug Priorities